shkr/actors/README.md

 I have written these down to understand, play and build applications based on the akka projects; They may also serve as tutorial code for myself to refer in the future.

-Always clean and compile the project before usage; It is good practise to glance through the conf/application.conf file so that you are familiar with how the application is configured.
+It is good practise to glance through the conf/application.conf file so that you are familiar with how the application is configured.
 ```
 > sbt clean